gosquared/gosquared-rails/README.md

 config.track_hash = false
 ```
 Whether to track hashes in the page URL, for example /home#my-hash will, by default, be tracked as /home.

 ```ruby
 config.track_params = true
 ```
+Whether to track URL querystring parameters, for example /home?my=query&string=true will be tracked as /home if this is set to false.

 ### Installation of People